AwsSG/MS1/README.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the [wireframes](https://github.com/) during the design process.
+    - Balsamiq was used to create the wireframes during the design process.

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

--   W3C Markup Validator
+-   W3C Markup Validator: No errors were found.
--   W3C CSS Validator
+-   W3C CSS Validator: No errors were found.

 ### Testing User Stories from User Experience (UX) Section